 Hesham Sallam - Stanford University

-Hesham Sallam is a research scholar at Stanford’s Center on Democracy, Development and the Rule of Law (CDDRL) and serves as the associate director of the Program on Arab Reform and Democracy.
+Hesham Sallam is a senior research scholar and the associate director for research at Stanford’s Center on Democracy, Development and the Rule of Law (CDDRL) and serves as the associate director of the Program on Arab Reform and Democracy.
 He is also a co-editor of Jadaliyya ezine.
 His research focuses on Islamist movements and the politics of economic reform in the Arab World.
 He is author of Classless Politics: Islamist Movements, the Left, and Authoritarian Legacies in Egypt (Columbia University Press, 2022), co-editor of Struggles for Political Change in the Arab World (University of Michigan Press, 2022) and editor of Egypt’s Parliamentary Elections 2011-2012: A Critical Guide to a Changing Political Arena (Tadween Publishing, 2013).

 Kevin L. Schwartz - Oriental Institute of the Czech Academy of Sciences